10 teacher tips for the first week of school to help teachers to have fun while saving time. Tons of back to school ideas and organization tips.

 Make or find some time during the first week of school to do a quick assessment of your students.
 Make observations.
 Take note of how students act in the class, how they respond to you and their classmates, and what basic skills they have or lack.

 Create a quick assessment that you can give to students.
-Assess those skills that they should know from the previous year to see where they are academically.
+Assess those skills they should know from the previous year to see their academic performance.
 Add also those skills that you plan on teaching to them over the next few months and see what they know.
 Do what you can to get a basic overview of each student to help you plan the future.

 Do not worry too much about what they do and don’t know.
 Focus more on getting to know them during the first week.
 Make them feel comfortable and at home in your classroom.